nicolamoothreemodugno/nicolamoothreemodugno/README.md

 ## Greetings 👋
-Welcome to my home page!
+Welcome to my home page!<br>
-My name is Nicola, and I’m a graduate student at the University of Bologna with a deep passion for software engineering projects.
+My name is Nicola, and I’m a graduate student at the University of Bologna with a deep passion for software engineering projects.<br>
-Here, you’ll find a collection of my work, from personal projects to academic collaborations.
+Here, you’ll find a collection of my work, from personal projects to academic collaborations.<br>
 I hope you enjoy exploring what I’ve been working on — happy browsing!

 <!--